fritzlb/launchpad_mini_control/README.md

 # launchpad_mini_control
-A simple utility to control the LEDs of a Launchpad mini
+A simple GUI to control the LEDs of a Launchpad mini
+`python3 launchpad_control.py`